JoshCheek/synseer/Readme.md

 You don't need to restart the server unless you edit the Ruby files.
 If you ever need to regenerate from scratch: `$ rake clobber; rake build`

+The ruby you classify is in the "games" directory.
+To add one or change the order, see the `default` method in `rb/synseer/app.rb` After working on these, you need to restart a server.

 To run tests `$ rake` Ruby code is tested in the `spec` directory, JS unit tests are in the `test` directory, and integration tests are done with phantom as part of the Ruby integration tests.